This General Image Theory of science theories, first published

 Even one person can form different views of the same thing.
 Among physicists this was shown most clearly by Johannes Kepler producing three different physics.
 He started from a view of the universe having been created by a God choosing to create eg. a musical universe or a mathematical universe.
 Hence early Kepler creationist physics included a Geometry Mathematics Physics and a Music Mathematics Physics.
 But of course he later rejected these and produced his Descartes-style push causation physics.

 While arguing for one-theory-only science, E.T.Jaynes concluded that probability theory has 'been fooled by a subtle mathematical correspondence between stochastic and dynamical phenomena'.
-But that rather supports multiple-theory science like Newton blackbox-theory science or perhaps preferably our General Image Theory science.
+But that rather supports multiple-theory science like Newton blackbox-theory science or perhaps preferably our General Image Theory science where Image Theories are different compatible descriptions of the SAME reality.
+Theories of different realities are clearly different theories and are not image theories even if they happen to be compatible when it would be those realities that were compatible image realities if such were conceivably possible.
 See http://bayes.wustl.edu/etj/articles/prob.in.qm.pdf

 PS.
 The 2010 Stephen Hawking and Leonard Mlodinow book 'The Grand Design' notes that theories "dual" to others, where a mathematical transformation makes one theory look like another, suggests that they may just be two descriptions of the same thing.
 This is what developed String Theory and Supergravity (Mem)Brane Theory into the equally poorly defined 'multiple-universes' M-theory that they support, and is essentially the basic premise of General Image Theory where alone it is properly developed. (also see our String Theory section)